Szboy/szboy.github.io/index.md

 We recommend that you use [Atom](https://atom.io/) to create and edit XML files.

 To keep your XML file clean & readable you should indent lines using 4 spaces and only specify elements or attributes you intend to use.
-If you are using Atom, we recommend the [Thunder](https://github.com/Matic0B/Thunder) plugin for Atom to simplify and help you with creating XML for your map.

 ### Releasing Your Map
 Before releasing your map for testing, you must package your map following [these guidelines](/guides/packaging/cleaning_files).